The Fundamental Guide to Roofing Licenses

 By following this guide, you can lay a solid foundation for your roofing business.

-What license do I need for roofing in Georgia?
+What do I need to get a Florida roofing license?

 To get a Florida roofing license, you must pass a computer-based trade exam with 70% or higher and have at least four years of experience in the roofing industry or three years of college credits plus one year of experience as a foreman.